systemslab/popper-paper/paper/paper.md

-exploration, it has become urgent to develop software tools that help document dependencies on data products, methodologies, and computational environments; that safely archive data products and documentations; and that reliably share data products and documentations so that scientists can rely on their availability.
+exploration, it has become urgent to develop software tools that help document dependencies on data products, methodologies, and computational environments; that safely archive data products and documentation; and that reliably share data products and documentations so that scientists can rely on their availability.

 Over the last decade software engineering and systems administration